influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/built-in/transformations/pivot.md

   determined from the input tables by the value in `valueColumn` at the row identified by the `rowKey` values and the new column's label.
   If no value is found, the value is set to `null`.
+- Any column that is not part of the group key or not specified in the `rowKey`, `columnKey` and `valueColumn` parameters is dropped.

 ## Parameters